hieubqdsm/characterrelations/docs/tasks/phase4-canvas-backup.md

+# ⚠️ WARNING: BACKUP FILE - DO NOT EXECUTE ⚠️

+This is a backup file containing an alternative task list for Phase 4.
+The main implementation is in `phase4-mindmap.md`.

+## IMPORTANT NOTES FOR AI AGENTS:
+1. This file is kept for reference only
+2. DO NOT execute or implement tasks from this file
+3. ALWAYS consult with the user before making any changes
+4. The main task list is in `phase4-mindmap.md`
+5. This file may contain tasks that are not needed for the project

 # Phase 4: Canvas and Mindmap Core 🔴

 This phase implements the core canvas functionality using React Flow and character relationship management.